 American architects and planners have exported their typologies and values, inscribing American consumer culture into the city’s shopping centers and mega malls.
 Hollywood’s celebrities imprint their ideals, as American street culture unifies the city’s young population.
 Hip-hop is essential to the fabric of Rotterdam’s unique urban culture.
 It is representative of the way in which European people of color have gained a form of global empowerment and connection through the omnipotent influence of ‘Black America’.
 Even while the polarization of the US’s politics reveals global divisions, divisions very much picked up on and played out in the Netherlands’ wider political stage.

-In this research-by-photography studio, that will culminate in a finished book, we will investigate the hypothesis that Rotterdam is the most American city in the Netherlands (and possibly even Europe).
-By focusing on Rotterdams American influences, alliances and synchronicities - whether it be in the many urban cultures that permeate the city - the fashions, the musics and arts - to the cities housing typologies, and infrastructure, we will look at how this remote Dutch city sometimes unashamedly appropriates Americanism.
+In this research-by-photography studio, that will culminate in a exhibition in the school, we will investigate the hypothesis that Rotterdam is the most American city in the Netherlands (and possibly even Europe).
+By focusing on Rotterdams American influences, alliances and synchronicities – whether it be in the many urban cultures that permeate the city – the fashions, the musics and arts – to the cities housing typologies, and infrastructure, we will look at how this remote Dutch city sometimes unashamedly appropriates Americanism.
 And though American imperialism imposes its culture on much of the world, Rotterdammers seem to embrace their connections to the US wholeheartedly.

 Charlie Koolhaas will take us out into the city to explore where and how this Americanism reveals itself in Rotterdam, what it means and for whom; to explore the city of Rotterdam, where cultural dynamics are high and as Charlie puts it: “where life casually reveals the undeniable vitality, successes and failures of Europe’s multi-cultural project at a moment in history when it’s under siege.”
 Charlie will explain the methodologies behind her photographic urban research, and based on her way of telling stories in her publications, the workshop will edit and design a book that explains our findings around the hypothesis.